CAC Conducts Command Sergeants Major Change of Responsibility Ceremony

 |0

-This work, CAC Conducts Command Sergeants Major Change of Responsibility Ceremony [Image 5 of 5], by Taylor Wead, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CAC Conducts Command Sergeants Major Change of Responsibility Ceremony, by Clinton Beaird, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.